 The journey to the island

 Though, the only decision I had to make was which tour company to use for the day of wildlife viewing.
-And since there were only two companies on the island that offered the tours, it wasn’t much of a choice anyway, and I decided to spend one day with each.
+And since in 2000 there were only two companies on the island that offered the tours, it wasn’t much of a choice anyway, and I decided to spend one day with each.

-Looking for wildlife of Kangaroo Island
+Looking for wildlife on Kangaroo Island

-Apart from the very tame geese, the grasslands provide habitat to Kangaroo Island’s subspecies of the Western Grey Kangaroo (Macropus fuliginosus fuliginosus) and the endangered Tammar Wallaby (Macropus eugenii).
+Apart from the very tame geese, we spotted a couple more Kangaroo Island animals on the grasslands: the Kangaroo Island’s subspecies of the Western Grey Kangaroo and the endangered Tammar Wallaby.
 Three new species in the first hour of the day was a great start!
-Back on the road, we spotted a large Rosenberg’s Goanna (Varanus rosenbergi) and a few Short-beaked Echidnas (Tachyglossus aculeatus).
+Back on the road, we spotted a large Rosenberg’s Goanna and a few Short-beaked Echidnas.

-Next major stop on the itinerary was Seal Bay.
-This bay is home to the island’s breeding colony of yet another endangered animal – Australian sea lion (Neophoca cinerea).
+The next major stop on the itinerary was the Seal Bay Conservation Park.
+The bay is home to the island’s breeding colony of yet another endangered animal – the Australian sea lion.
 The breeding colony at Seal Bay is protected by the National Parks and Wildlife Services Department and the beach can only be visited in the company of an NPWS guide.